-The following are banned items which are not allowed in College:
+The following are prohibited and are not allowed in College:

-- Chewing gum - Energy drinks of any sort - Illegal substances of any kind including alcohol, drugs and legal highs - Knives/blades or any objects which could be perceived as weapons - Stolen items - Laser pens of any sort - Cigarettes, lighters/matches, e-cigarettes, vapes, e-liquids, tobacco - Pornography - Multi-packs of food (including crisps, biscuits) - Large quantities of any item as this will be seen as intent to distribute/sell items within College - Fireworks - Any other items that will disrupt learning and order in the college (e.g. whistles, water pistols, water balloons)
+- Chewing gum - Energy drinks of any sort - Illegal substances of any kind including: alcohol, drugs and legal highs - Knives/blades or any object which could be perceived as weapons - Stolen items - Laser pens of any sort - Cigarettes, lighters/matches, e-cigarettes, vapes, e-liquids, tobacco - Pornography - Data, files or images on electronic devices used to cause harm, disrupt teaching and learning, or break College rules - Multi-packs of food (including crisps, biscuits) - Large quantities of any item as this will be seen as intent to distribute/sell items within College - Fireworks - Mobile phones when due in a sanction or alternative provision.
+Will be confiscated and returned at the end of the day. - Any other item banned under College rules Pastoral teams to use professional judgement to decide whether to retain it, dispose of it or return it to its owner.